 What’s this all about?

-TorBox is an easy to use, anonymizing router based on Raspberry Pi, which also runs on Debian and Ubuntu based systems.
+TorBox is an easy-to-use, anonymising router based on Raspberry Pi, which also runs on Debian and Ubuntu-based systems.
 TorBox can create a separate WiFi that routes the encrypted network data over the Tor network.
-However, TorBox also supports clients that are connected with a cable.
-Additionally, TorBox helps to publish data easily and safely through Onion Services.
-The type of client (desktop, laptop, tablet, mobile, etc.) and operating system on the client don’t matter.
+However, TorBox also supports clients who are connected to a cable.
+As TorBox mini, it can be plugged into an USB socket and be used as a network device which sends all the traffic to the Tor network.
+TorBox on a Cloud can be used on a cloud combined with an OpenVPN server — it is literally a private VPN with tor functionality.
+Locally installed or on a cloud, TorBox also helps to publish data easily and safely through Onion Services.
+The type of client (desktop, laptop, tablet, mobile, etc.) and the operating system on the client don’t matter.

 Tor, on which TorBox is based, encrypts your network data from your client to the Tor exit node, overcomes censorship, and anonymizes your data stream.
 Commonly, Tor is used by the Tor Browser, which facilitates surfing the web or accessing onion services (.onion – Websites).
 However, there are also other programs using Tor, like the peer-to-peer messenger app Ricochet Refresh, TorBirdy (an extension for Mozilla Thunderbird) and OnionShare.
 Though wouldn’t it convenient to route all your data through the Tor network, independently from the client, the service, and the program be used?